atsumiando/grade_counter2/README.md

 # Outcome

 Total scores and grades for each students is provided as output_file.txt as followings.

+Example of out_file is provided as finalgrades.txt.

 	NAME1	id1 250	B #from 2nd_line(students total scores and grade)
 	NAME2	id2 231	C #from 2nd_line(students total scores and grade)

 Setting of grades are A>=92%, 92%>A->88%, 88%>B+>=84%, 84%>B>=80%, 80%>B->=76%, 76%>C+>=72%, 72%>C>=68%, 68%>C->=64%, 64%>D+>=60, 60%>D>=56%, 56%>D->=52%, and F<52%.

 Distribution of grades and count of students (by histogram) is provided as output_file.pdf.
+Example of out_file is provided as finalgrades.pdf.